 It was in Russia where the practice of cultivating the plant both for its beauty and for its oil took hold.
 In fact, sunflowers weren’t all that common until the 1970s, when European farmers could no longer keep up with demand for the oil and needed increased production from across the pond.
 The sunflower seed had finally come home.

 Today, sunflower seeds are popping in more places than just gardens.
-As Americans discover versatile uses for the seeds and the yummy products that come from them — like sunflower seed butter — this seed shows no signs of slowing down in popularity.
+As Americans discover versatile uses for the seeds and the yummy products that come from them — like sunflower butter — this seed shows no signs of slowing down in popularity.

 There are a ton of different recipes out there for sunflower seed butter.
 Once you try your hand at the basics, give them all a try!